HfMT-ZM4/drawsocket/README.md

 (Of course you could also save the HTML file under a differnt name of your choosing for your server)

 # ping
-The `hfmt.drawsocket` object accepts the ping message to querry the connection status of one or more clients.
+The `hfmt.drawsocket` object accepts the `ping` Max message to querry the connection status of one or more clients.

 # do_sync
 `do_sync` (in dev), triggers the client clock time sychronization routine.

+# statereq
+The `hfmt.drawsocket` object accepts the `statereq` Max message to trigger a client update request for one or more clients.

+For example, the message `statereq /*` triggers a state request for all clients.